-2.2.
-Can the carbon price trajectory be established once and for all?
+2. Can the carbon price trajectory be established once and for all?

 Scientific knowledge evolves, and this is true of both climate modelling and analyzing the interaction between the climate and environmental-economic systems.
 The same holds for the state of low-carbon or no-carbon energy-producing technologies.
-Therefore, the carbon price trajectory can only be dependent on the current state of our knowledge.
+Therefore, the carbon price trajectory can only be dependent on the current state of our

-For example, the report by the commission headed by Alain Quinet in 2009^{17} proposed anchoring the carbon price trajectory to a target of $\notin 100/t$ CO2 in 2030 and using a discount rate of 4%, which led by backcasting to a price of $\notin 4$ in 2010.
-The update produced in 2019^{18} by the same commission, based in
+For example, the report by the commission headed by Alain Quinet in 200917 proposed anchoring the carbon price trajectory to a target of $\leq 100/t$ CO2 in 2030 and using a discount rate of 4%, which led by backcasting to a price of ≤ 4 in 2010.
+The update produced in 201918 by the same commission, based in particular on IPCC reports, proposed to raise the 2030 target to $\leq 250/t$ CO2, which would be consistent with a price of ≤ 115 in 2010 and ≤ 160 in 2019, using the same discount rate.